Things to Do in Loch Lomond & Trossachs National Park

 Loch Lomond is easy to get to from Edinburgh and Glasgow and appears on many Scotland road trip itineraries.

-Edinburgh to Loch Lomond Shores is a 1.5 hour drive and Glasgow to Loch Lomond Shores is just 40 minutes by car.
+Edinburgh to Loch Lomond Shores is a 1.5-hour drive, and Glasgow to Loch Lomond Shores is just 40 minutes by car.

 Organised day trips to Loch Lomond leave both cities daily.